hypertrack/ridesharing-android/README.md

  </a>
 </p>

+### Note

+Customer app does not track location of the customer.
+No location permissions are necessary to be requested from the customer to support the tracking experience.

+## Ridesharing driver app

 - **Ridesharing Driver app** can be used by driver to :
      - Find new rides
      - Accept a ride
-     - Track route to customer's pickup location, and mark the pickup as complete
+     - Track and navigate till customer's pickup location, and mark the pickup as complete
-     - Track route from customer's pickup to dropoff location, and mark the dropoff as complete
+     - Track and navigate from customer's pickup to dropoff location, and mark the dropoff as complete
      - Show trip summary with distance travelled

 <p align="center">